MatthieuMordrel/mistra_ai_chattt/README.md

 - Add infinite scroll to conversations sidebar (using useInfiniteQuery?)
 - Clicking on a model should close the dropdown
 - Add a message for non-whitelisted users when they get redirected to login page
+- Use the serverless neon database driver to stream chat message